How to integrate JSON File with SSRS

 Conclusion

-In this article we showed you how to connect to JSON File in SSRS and integrate data without any coding, saving you time and effort.
+In this article we showed you how to connect to JSON File in SSRS and integrate data without writing complex code — all of this was powered by JSON File ODBC Driver.